acg-team/Selection-in-Genes-Course/tutorials/branch-site-model/README.md

 > - Are the results of the LRT consistent with the results of the analysis of this dataset from the previous tutorial on branch models?
 > - Compare your results to the analyses of this dataset in the original [paper](https://academic.oup.com/mbe/article/22/12/2472/1009544?login=false).
 Do your observations agree with those of Zhang et al.?

-Example output files are provided on the left-hand panel, under the heading **Output**.
+Example output files are provided on the left-hand panel, under the heading **Output from CodeML v4.10.0 **.

 ## Answers